akyriazis/nature-simulation/README.md

 sesspnnpnnsseenseeensnnsnpeessppeseppsnsnnsnsespseenpppppesn - DEAD AT AGE 3 by predation sesspnnpnnspnepneneesepseppnpnepsnspnnnsnsnesnssepsneenpnepe - DEAD AT AGE 3 by predation
 ```
 Initially, no animal makes it past the age of 6.
 Cause of death is mainly predation, indicating the animals haven't 'played' enough in the beginning to gain fitness.
+Also note the animals are doing a lot of "nothing" which is not helping their survival.

 ```
 Generation 10